Hard Drive 101

 iSCSI

-iSCSI is a connection method that uses existing Ethernet hardware to attach the storage to the computer.
-An iSCSI device can be directly attached to a computer's network port, or a router or switch can connect it.
-It's fast and flexible, and offers throughput in the neighborhood of 120 megabytes per second.
+Internet Small Computer System Interface (iSCSI) is a connection method that uses existing Ethernet hardware to attach the storage to the computer.
+An iSCSI device can be attached directly to a computer's network port, or a router or switch can connect it.
+It's fast and flexible, and offers throughput in the neighborhood of 120 MB/s.

 Note that iSCSI needs "initiator" software that manages the connection.
-Some devices, such as the DroboPro shown in Figure 7 include this software.
-Other iSCSI device manufacturers suggest you purchase separate iSCSI Initiator software.
+Some devices, such as the DroboPro shown in Figure 8 include this software.
+Other iSCSI device manufacturers suggest you purchase separate iSCSI initiator software.

 SCSI/SAS

 SAS connections can be internal or external.
 This fast connection is found mostly on enterprise-level hardware, like dedicated servers, RAID, and tape drive mechanisms.
-Throughput for SAS devices is similar to SATA II, in the neighborhood of 300 megabytes per second.
+Throughput for SAS devices is similar to SATA 2 or 3, in the neighborhood of 300 or 600 MB/s.

 Fibre Channel